bblanchon/ArduinoJson/README.md

 It's design to be very lightweight, works without any allocation on the heap (no malloc).

-It has been written with Arduino in mind, but it isn't linked to Arduino libraries so you can use this library on any other C++ project (in fact it's been written with Visual Studio ;-)
+It has been written with Arduino in mind, but it isn't linked to Arduino libraries so you can use this library in any other C++ project.

-# Features:
+# Features

 * JSON decoding: [more details here](/JsonParser/)
 * JSON encoding: [more details here](/JsonGenerator/)